More info

 • Developing packaging and messaging that fit American wellness category expectations without abandoning product integrity

 Once positioning was right, the Amazon launch succeeded immediately.
-Not because the product improved—the formulation was identical.
-Not because we bought more advertising—the media spend was modest.
+Not because the product improved.
+Not because we bought more advertising.
 The positioning finally gave American consumers a reason to choose an unknown Brazilian brand over established competitors.

 The Pattern Across Different Product Categories

-What's striking about working with international manufacturers across different categories—from recreational diving equipment to wellness supplements to consumer electronics—is how consistent the pattern is.
+What’s striking about working with international manufacturers across different categories is how consistent the pattern is.

 The mistake is always the same: